Children of Chernobyl Benefit Concert

-The Children of Chernobyl Benefit Concert was held at the Dynama Stadium in Minsk, BSSR on April 23 and 24, 1991, five years after the nuclear reactor's meltdown.
-The event featured bands from around the world and served to raise awareness of the terrible legacy of Chernobyl disaster as representatives from the United Nations and AEA met to discuss the causes and effects of the disaster with government officials.
-A documentary called Playing for Time (Let the Requiem Begin) about the concert and related issues was produced by Ian Stewart and narrated by Glenda Jackson.
+The Children of Chernobyl Benefit Concert was held at the Dynama Stadium in Minsk, BSSR, on April 23 and 24, 1991, five years after the nuclear reactor’s meltdown.
+The event featured bands from around the world and was staged to raise funds for the Children of Chernobyl, the victims of the aftermath of the nuclear fallout.
+It also served to raise awareness of the tragic legacy of the Chernobyl disaster during a period that coincided with a visit of the United Nations Coordinator for Chernobyl to the area, specifically when the IAEA assessed the necessity of the Belarusian government’s proposed relocation criteria as overstated.